osprey-dcs/grc-atf-fdas/D-3-1_DESIGN_-_Design_and_Architecture.md

 #### 4.3.13 - IOC RecSync Service

 From: https://github.com/ChannelFinder/recsync/blob/master/README.md
 >The record synchronizer project includes two parts.
-A client (RecCaster) which runing as part of an EPICS IOC, and a server (RecCeiver) which is a stand alone daemon.
+A client (RecCaster) which running as part of an EPICS IOC, and a server (RecCeiver) which is a stand alone daemon.
 Together they work to ensure the the server(s) have a complete list of all records currently provided by the client IOCs.

 ### 4.4 - Non-EPICS Software